Tumblers: A Novel Collider Signature for Long-Lived Particles: Distinguishing Tumblers via Mass Reconstruction

-We then simulate the kinematics of the subsequent decay chains using our own Monte-Carlo code.
+After our events are generated, we then simulate the kinematics of the subsequent decay chains using our own Monte-Carlo code.
 For each jet we record not only the magnitude and direction of its three-momentum vector, but also the time at which the jet exits the tracker.
 We work at the parton level and do not consider the effects of initial-state or final-state radiation, parton-showering, or hadronization.
 We determine the locations $\vec{\mathbf{x}}_S$ and $\vec{\mathbf{x}}_T$ of the secondary and tertiary vertices in each event from the momenta of the jets produced at these vertices using the parton-level vertexing algorithm described in Appendix~\ref{app:Vertexing}.~ We likewise determine the location $\vec{\mathbf{x}}_P$ of the primary vertex from the momenta of the two jets produced by the prompt decays of $\phi$ and $\phi^\dagger$ at this vertex.
+Thus, while the beam spot at a collider like the HL-LHC has a characteristic spread of a few cm in the $z$-direction and a time spread of around 200~ps, our procedure for reconstructing the primary vertex will effectively remove these uncertainties.

 Of course, this parton-level vertexing procedure does not incorporate any of the uncertainties involved in a full track-based reconstruction of the locations of the primary or displaced vertices in the event.
 Moreover, it does not account for the measurement uncertainties in the momenta of the jets.
 Thus, in order to account for these uncertainties --- which can be significant --- when estimating the precision with which we might hope to measure the values of the $m_n$ from tumbler data, we proceed as follows.